pipeforce/pipeforce.github.io/docs/tutorials/60_create-data-mapping.md

 }
 ```

-And we want to convert this input data set into an output format for the ERP system which expects the customer data set to have a structure like this:
+And we want to convert this input dataset into an output format for the ERP system, which expects the customer dataset to have a structure like this:

 ```json
 {